robotframework/PythonRemoteServer/README.rst

 `Robot Framework`_ remote servers allow hosting test libraries on different processes or machines than Robot Framework itself is running on.
 This project implements a generic remote server using the Python_ programming language.
-See the general `remote library interface documentation`_ for more information about the remote interface as well as for a list of remote server implementations in other programming languages.
+See the `remote library interface documentation`_ for more information about the remote interface in general as well as for a list of remote server implementations in other programming languages.

-This project is hosted in GitHub_ and downloads are available in PyPI_.
+This project is hosted on GitHub_ and downloads are available on PyPI_.

 .. _Robot Framework: http://robotframework.org
 .. _remote library interface documentation: https://github.com/robotframework/RemoteInterface